 Language Study Program (2 weeks ~ 3 months)

-If you want to spend a shorter or longer period in Japan while learning the language, our Language Study Programs are certainly the best choice.
-These can be as short as a few weeks, or extend up to three months with a tourist visa.
-During your stay, you will live in your own accommodation, attend Japanese language school during the day, and have the opportunity to experience daily life in Japan up close.
+If you’re interested in spending a short or medium-length period in Japan while learning the language, our Language Study Programs are an ideal choice.
+These programs are designed to be completed within the timeframe of a tourist visa, allowing you to stay from just a few weeks up to three months.
+During your stay, you’ll live in your own accommodation, attend Japanese language school during the day, and experience the everyday life of Japan firsthand.

 Tourist Visa